KimBergstroem/gamers_insight-CRUD-Blog-App/TESTING.md

 During the evaluation, the following issues were identified:

-- **Errors**: The website generated 4 errors, which was related to the footer `<a>` (anchor) tags.
+- **Errors**: The website generated 4 errors, which were related to the footer `<a>` (anchor) tags.
 There was no `aria-label` or text describing them.
 This was, of course, added to fix the errors.

-- **Contrast Warning**: Received a contrast warning for primary button, which was blue used by Bootstrap's class "btn-primary".
+- **Contrast Warning**: Received a contrast warning for the primary button, which was blue used by Bootstrap's class "btn-primary".
 This color was not good against my dark purple background.
-Solution was to increase the primary button's blue color to a lighter shade.
+The Solution was to increase the primary button's blue color to a lighter shade.

 <center>